A Customized SAT-based Solver for Graph Coloring

-Further, we also implemented the assignment encoding from \cref{eq:assignment-encoding-1,eq:assignment-encoding-2,eq:assignment-encoding-3}.
-It is embedded in the same framework as ZykovColor, using the same SAT solver CaDiCal, initial lower and upper-bound heuristics, and initial reduction.
+Further, we also implemented the assignment encoding from (\ref{eq:assignment-encoding-1})--(\ref{eq:assignment-encoding-3}).
+It is embedded in the same framework as ZykovColor, using the same SAT solver CaDiCaL, initial lower and upper-bound heuristics, initial reductions, and bottom-up search strategy.
 We add the relatively weak symmetry-breaking constraints~\eqref{eq:weak-symmetry} and fix the color of the vertices in the clique $C$ found in preprocessing to exclude some symmetric solutions.
 This reduces the number of symmetries to $(k-|C|)!$.